Mills Shelving | Australian Shelving and Components Provider

 • Categories are high volume or high value

-Knowing which situation you are in helps avoid frustration later.
+Knowing which scenario you are in helps prevent expensive adjustments later.

-How to Use This Tool as a Starting Point, Not a Final Answer
+Use This Tool as a Planning Starting Point

 4. Use the output to guide layout discussions

-When used this way, the tool removes guesswork without creating false certainty.
+When used properly, the tool removes guesswork without creating false certainty.

 Final Planning Notes